 Serially front-loading your week with work is rarely sustainable, in contrast to scheduling a manageable, regular flow of work throughout.
 Overtime can also actually seriously limit our productivity, since when we work extended hours, we don’t give our brains the rest they need to perform well.
 So working overtime itself doesn’t guarantee high-quality work for the extra effort.

-The impact of overtime on culture
+The impact of working overtime on culture

 Aside from the problem of presenteeism, overtime has other adverse effects on the workplace.
 It can hamper collaboration, for one: if employees leave early to make up for prior overtime, it’s harder for colleagues to coordinate with them – especially if a business works around core hours.
 Similarly, if certain employees leave at the normal time but other employees stay late, decisions can be made that are not collaborative, leading to miscommunication and frustration.